1

 How can I become part of psychedelic research?

-To join psychedelic research, individuals typically need a background in fields such as psychology, neuroscience, or pharmacology, along with research experience and relevant certifications.
+To join psychedelic research, individuals typically need a background in fields such as psychology, neuroscience, or medicine, along with research experience and relevant certifications.
 Positions may include research assistant, coordinator, or scientist, often requiring familiarity with clinical trial protocols and ethical standards.
-Gaining experience through academic programs, internships, or volunteering at research institutions can improve chances of involvement.
+Gaining experience through academic programs, internships, or volunteering at research institutions can also improve chances of involvement.

 More about Multidisciplinary Association For Psychedelic Studies jobs